mmirolim/gpp/README.md

   ```

-  Log_μ to log without paying the cost of runtime calls and indirections (will be possible to selectively enable/disable logging per file on preprocessing stage no need to manually guard logs call/remove them)
+  Log_μ to log without paying the cost of runtime calls and indirections.Logs can be selectively enabled/disabled on preprocessing stage no need to manually guard logs call/remove them.
+  gpp -run -log=main.go:1[0-9] will enable logging only in main.go file on lines from 10-19.

   ```go
 	v1, v2  := 10, 20